midtown-ai/glossary/glossary/r.md

 # Reasoning

  There are 5 types of reasoning:
-  * [Inductive reasoning] - a conclusion is drawn based on observations or evidence.
+  * [Inductive reasoning] - a conclusion is drawn based on observations or evidence. ( = figuring out patterns)
-  * [Deductive reasoning] - a conclusion is drawn based on the truth of the premises.
+  * [Deductive reasoning] - a conclusion is drawn based on the truth of the premises. ( = applying rules)
   * [Abductive reasoning] - a conclusion is drawn based on the best explanation for a given set of observations.
   * [Formal reasoning] - a systematic and logical process that follows a set of rules and principles.
   * [Informal reasoning] - a less structured approach to reasoning that relies on intuition, experience, and common sense.